xurion/ffxi-targeter/README.md

 `//targ` or `//targ help`

-## Presets
+## Target sets

-Presets are configurable lists you can save for future use.
-For example, you can set up a preset for Dynamis Divergence statues with the following:
+You can save sets of targets for future use.
+For example, you can set up a target set for Dynamis Divergence statues with the following:

 ```
 //targ add corporal tombstone